List of unproduced X-Men film series projects: Gambit

 In October 2014, Josh Zetumer was hired to write the screenplay for a film about the character Remy LeBeau / Gambit, based on the treatment by comic-book writer Chris Claremont.
 Rupert Wyatt was then hired to direct in June 2015 but left in September due to schedule conflicts.
 In November, Doug Liman was hired to direct the film, but left the film in August 2016, to direct Justice League Dark, and also cited script issues.
 In August 2017, Channing Tatum, who signed on as the title character, stated that the script was in the process of being rewritten.

 By October, Gore Verbinski had signed on as director, while Zetumer continued to work on the script.
 Verbinski departed the film in early 2018 due to scheduling issues.
 The film would have starred Channing Tatum with Donner, Kinberg, Tatum and Reid Carolin attached as producers.
 Kinberg said that the film was intended to be the start of multiple installments focusing on Gambit.
 During that time, Kinberg stated that the final script had been completed, production would have commenced in New Orleans by the third quarter of 2018 and the film was scheduled for release on March 13, 2020.
 In October, Daniel Woburn of Screen Rant opined that the film, which he described as being in development hell since 2014, was likely to be canceled once Disney's acquisition of Fox was complete since Marvel Studios would want to integrate the X-Men characters into the MCU.
 Lauren Shuler Donner revealed that Gambit, as well as the rest of the Fox Marvel films, were "on hold" until the Disney–Fox deal went through.
 In May 2019, the film was removed from the release schedule and officially cancelled.
+Tatum would later appear as the character in the Marvel Cinematic Universe films Deadpool & Wolverine (2024) and Avengers: Doomsday (2026) as a homage to the cancelled film.